WATonomous/wato_finance_system/README.md

 ```

 To setup backend,
-create a `.env` file in the "backend" folder
+create a `.env` file in the root folder
 Set the following config variable, which is your MongoDB atlas URI
 ATLAS_URI=<YOUR_MONGO_ATLAS_URI_HERE>
 Please contact Victor or Anson if you do not know how to set it up